 Neil Patel conducted an in-depth study of different call-to-action button placements.
-The article shares that placing the button below the fold can increase clicks by 304% as by then they know what they’re signing up for.
-But at the same time, for some businesses, placing it above the fold brought in conversions as well.
+The article shares that placing the button below the fold can increase clicks by 304% as, by then, they know what they’re signing up for purposely.
+But at the same time, for some businesses, placing it above the fold brought in conversions.

 Simply put, it’s all about how engaged you’ve kept the reader.
 That will make them want to click on your call-to-action button.
 But keeping it visible is always a best practice!

 Conclusion: Choosing the right color for your call-to-action buttons